 - 4. Defined in Section 288.904(2)(b)(4) as cash generated by fees charged for products or services of Enterprise Florida, Inc., and its divisions by sponsorship of events, missions, programs, and publications. - 5.
 Defined in Section 288.904(2)(b)(5) as copayments, stock, warrants, royalties, or other private resources dedicated to Enterprise Florida, Inc., or its divisions.
 The amount provided is derived from Visit Florida and cash gains received on investments held at the Florida Opportunity Fund.
 Visit Florida is a direct support organization dedicated solely to the Enterprise Florida, Inc. division of Tourism Marketing so private resources of Visit Florida that are not required for Visit Florida's match are available for Enterprise Florida, Inc.'s match requirements.
-Visit Florida's financial information is not presented as part of GAAP basis financial reporting for Enterprise Florida, Inc. The Florida Opportunity Fund is a consolidated entity of Enterprise Florida, Inc. - 6.
-The total match required is the budget contracted by the Department of Economic Development to Enterprise Florida, Inc. less any funding that is directed by the legislature to be subcontracted to a specific recipient entity.
-The total match requirement consists of \$21,000,000 of Enterprise Florida, Inc. operating support, and \$186,329 of Florida Defense Support Task Force administration for year ended June 30, 2021. - 7.
+Visit Florida's financial information is not presented as part of GAAP basis financial reporting for Enterprise Florida, Inc. Florida Opportunity Fund is a consolidated entity of Enterprise Florida, Inc. - 6.
+The total match required is the budget contracted by the DEO to Enterprise Florida, Inc. less any funding that is directed by the legislature to be subcontracted to a specific recipient entity.
+The total match requirement consists of \$14,400,000 of Enterprise Florida, Inc. budgeted operating support, which includes \$750,000 related to Florida Export Diversification and Expansion Program, and \$249,489 of Florida Defense Support Task Force administration for year ended June 30, 2022.
+Revenue recognized on the consolidated financial statements is \$4,000,000 less than the budget contracted by the DEO due to fiscal 2022 financial statement recognition of the amount withheld by the DEO from the fourth quarter of fiscal 2021. - 7.
 Excess matching funds do not include Quick Response Training eligible match, the amount of which was not obtained since match requirements have been met without regard to such eligible match.